School of Education

 The Curriculum and Instruction program area offers undergraduate and graduate degrees that lead to teacher licensure, advanced educational specialist credentials in reading/literacy, and faculty careers in teacher education and allied fields.

-The Learning Sciences and Technologies program area prepares graduate students for careers in educational psychology, instructional design and technology, and educational research.
+The areas of specialty educational research programs prepare graduate students for careers in educational psychology, foundations of education, and educational research.

 The Professional Studies program area provides graduate degree programs in counselor education, educational leadership and policy studies, and higher education administration and student affairs.